sophiaandtbacka/cart253/topics/mod jam/mod jam/modJamResponse.md

 # Tasha O'Leary
 https://mewmewpewpew.github.io/cart253/topics/mod-jam/

-## Play Screen Movement
+## Fly and Fairy Movement
-The flies and fairies have a shaking effect caused by the fly’s x and y values being changed randomly between buzziness indexes.
+The flies and fairies have a shaking effect caused by the fly/fairy’s x and y values being changed randomly between buzziness indexes.
 This adds dynamic quality and unpredictability.
-This sometimes makes the flies harder to catch as they buzz right out of the expected target range, increasing difficulty and engagement.
+It sometimes makes the flies harder to catch as they buzz right out of the expected target range, increasing difficulty and engagement.

 ```javascript
 const fly = {